 Waffle setting: I use the “1” setting for “Belgian waffles” when making these waffles.

 These waffles freeze great if you have leftovers!
 I store them in a freezer ziptop bag, that's labelled and dated, for up to 5 months.
-Let them thaw overnight in the fridge the night before I want to eat them.
-I pop them in the toaster in the morning to help them warm up and get crispy again and it will be delicious!
+Let them thaw overnight in the fridge.
+Pop one in the toaster in the morning to help it warm up and get crispy again and it will be delicious!
 (You can also reheat straight from the freezer.
 Microwave for 20 seconds or so to thaw the waffle out a bit and then put in your toaster to warm through and get it crispy on the outside.)